Skip to main content

 CRM as a System, Not a Tool

-One of the most common mistakes is treating CRM as software instead of a system.
+One of the most common CRM mistakes is treating it as software instead of a system.

 A CRM platform can store data, automate workflows, manage pipelines, and generate reports.
 But it cannot define the business process by itself.
 It cannot decide what a qualified lead means.
 It cannot automatically fix messy lifecycle stages.
 It cannot create clean attribution if source data is inconsistent.
 It cannot make teams follow the same process without governance.